framps/raspiBackupDoc/en/src/backup-options.md

 <a name="parm_dynamicMount"></a>
 ### --dynamicMount: Dynamically mount the backup partition

-This mounts the specified partition or mointpoint before the backup Mointpoint is mounted and remounted at the end.
+This mounts the specified partition or mountpoint before the backup and umounted at the end.
 If it was already mounted, the partition will not be remounted at the end.
 The mountpoint must be defined in /etc/fstab and can then either be the mountpoint itself (e.g. /backup) or the backup partition (e.g. /dev/sdb1).